-- The length of stay in the emergency rooms for patients waiting to be discharged to inpatient treatment has declined from 48 hours to 22.5 hours. - The percentage of patients returning for treatment within 30 days at Albemarle Hospital declined from 20 percent to 8 percent. - The number of involuntary commitments to local hospitals or state psychiatric hospitals decreased by 33 percent. - Readmissions to psychiatric hospitals of those with severe and persistent mental illness declined. - Eighty-eight percent of patients agree or strongly agree that they were satisfied with the telepsychiatry services they received.
+- Length of stay (LOS) in the emergency rooms for patients waiting to be discharged to inpatient treatment has declined from 48 hours to 22.5 hours. - Thirty-day recidivism rates at Albemarle Hospital have declined from 20 percent to 8 percent. - The number of involuntary commitments to local hospitals or state psychiatric hospitals has been reduced by 33 percent. - Readmissions of those with severe and persistent mental illness to psychiatric hospitals have declined. - Eighty-eight percent of patients agree or strongly agree that they were satisfied with the telepsychiatry services they received.